matthewnicotra/matthewnicotra.github.io/about.md

 published: true
 ---

-This websit is currently under construction.
+This website is currently under construction.
 It is the future home of the Hydractinia web directory, funded under an NSF-EDGE grant.